Executive Council of the Free State: First term: 2018–2019

 Sisi Ntombela was sworn in as Premier in March 2018; she succeeded Ace Magashule, who had resigned to take up the position of ANC Secretary-General.
 Although she initially retained all of Magashule's MECs, she announced a reshuffle on 9 May 2018.
 Five portfolios were affected, but no MECs were fired; indeed, because Ntombela's promotion had left a vacancy in the Executive Council, one new MEC, Montseng Tsiu, was appointed.
 In the same reshuffle, responsibility for human settlements was transferred from the cooperative governance and traditional affairs portfolio to Dorah Coetzee's public works and infrastructure portfolio.

 Second term: 2019–2023

 Ntombela was elected to a full term as Premier in the 2019 general election and she announced her new Executive Council in late May.
 On 1 October 2021, she announced a reshuffle affecting three portfolios, in which Sam Mashinini was fired.
 She resigned as premier in February 2023.

-Dukwana premiership: 2023–present
+Dukwana premiership: 2023–2024

 On 14 March 2023, Dukwana appointed his Executive Council.

+Lesotha-Mathae premiership: 2024–present

+Following the 2024 provincial election, Dukwana was replaced as premier with Maqueen Letsoha-Mathae.
+She announced her executive council on 20 June 2024.